We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Discomfort in your upper thigh, such as aching, burning, or pain, can be a common experience.
-While in most cases it’s nothing to be alarmed about, there are some instances in which pain in your upper thigh can be a symptom of a more serious underlying condition.
+While it’s nothing to be alarmed about in most cases, there are some instances in which pain in your upper thigh can be a symptom of a more serious underlying condition.

 Thigh pain can range from a mild ache to a sharp shooting sensation.
-It may also be accompanied by other symptoms including:
+It may also be accompanied by other symptoms, including:

 - itching